 Enoki uses her perceptive mind to grasp and develop an understanding of things and phenomena that are hidden in day-to-day activities.
-With a delicate gaze, she creates unique works using the most suitable method to capture the sense of a piece.
+With a soft gaze, she creates unique works using the most suitable method to capture the sense of a piece.
 Progressing from ideas to completed pieces, she has presented her work via various media, such as intaglios, texts, photographs, installations and objects.

 The starting point of her works is where overlapping can be seen in everyday life, visualised as processes of stacking and layering.
-She says, "putting a plate and a sheet of paper on a press, overprinting colours or piling thin paper represent our unconscious everyday activities, like stacking dishes on a table or folding clothes into a pile."
+She says, "putting a plate and a sheet of paper on a press, overprinting colours or piling thin paper represents our unconscious everyday activities, like stacking dishes on a table or folding clothes into a pile."

-While stacking, shifting or moving a piece as she would everyday objects, the works become part of artist's own living time and space.
+While stacking, shifting or moving a piece as she would everyday objects, the works become part of the artist's own living time and space.
 Their form conveys what she thinks and how she spends every day in her studio.

 Enoki holds a MA (RCA) from Printmaking Course, Faculty of Fine Art at Royal College of Art in the UK, a BA in art education from National Okayama University in Japan.